- What's new for continuing students in 2015?

 - What happens after enrolment?

-- Removal of upfront discounts from student contribution amounts.
-From 1 January 2014, subject to the passage of legislation, the Commonwealth supported discount of 10% for upfront student contribution payments will be removed.
+- From 1 January 2015, subject to the passage of legislation, the discount of 10% for upfront student contribution payments will be removed.
+See the Study Assist website for updated information.

-Be aware that the final date to enrol or register in classes in the second Friday of each semester.
-See the Academic year dates page for these and other critical enrolment dates, including information about summer and other non-semester dates.
+Be aware that the final date to enrol in topics and register in classes is the second Friday of each semester.
+See the Dates page for these and other critical enrolment dates, including information about summer and other non-semester dates.

 - Changing courses?
 If you are transferring to a new course or your course has changed as a result of a course restructure, and you are a Commonwealth supported student, you must complete new Commonwealth Assistance Form (CAF), in addition, if you wish to defer your student services and amenities fees, you will need to also submit an SA-HELP form via the Student Information System.
 Approval is normally immediate.